Oxsomi/core3/docs/graphics_spec.md

 ## List of DirectX12 requirements

 - DirectX12 Feature level 12_1.
+  - This also means the adapter should support DXGI_ADAPTER_FLAG3_SUPPORT_MONITORED_FENCES.
+  - DXGI feature PRESENT_ALLOW_TEARING.
+- The following features:
+  - Tiled resource tier 3.
+  - Conservative rasterization tier 2.
+  - Rasterizer-ordered views.
+  - waveSize of 4 to 128.
+  - Logical blend operations.
+  - OutputMergerLogicOp, TypedUAVLoadAdditionalFormats, ROVsSupported, ConservativeRasterizationTier >= tier3, HighestShaderModel of >= 6_5, WaveOps, Int64ShaderOps, EnhancedBarriersSupported, UnalignedBlockTexturesSupported.
+  - All standard ETextureFormat types have to be supported.
+Meaning float/snorm/unorm textures can be sampled and all texture formats have typed uav read/write.
+Non standard types include RGB32f/RGB32u/RGB32i which only requires usage as vertex attribute.
+All BCn formats have to be supported.
+BGRA8 doesn't need to be writable.
 - WDDM 2.7 and above.
+- More than 512 MiB of CPU + GPU visible memory (At least 1GB total).
 - GPU:
   - Nvidia Maxwell 2nd gen and above.
   - AMD GCN 5 and above.